Hannah Allison, MMFT InternClinical Intern

 I work with individuals, couples, adolescents, and children on a wide variety of mental health concerns.
 Some areas of special interest that I enjoy exploring with my clients include stress management issues, dealing with burnout, life transitions, women’s issues, increasing self-esteem, eliminating negative self-talk, and healing from anxiety and depression.
 My approach is collaborative, and I believe it is important to work together as a team to put goals in place.
 I want to know what is working for my clients lives currently, what is not, and what the client is hoping to gain from the therapeutic process.

-I have a bachelor’s degree in Songwriting and Music Business from Belmont University and am currently a graduate student in Lipscomb University’s Marriage and Family Therapy program, under the supervision of Cadey Phipps, LMFT (license #1348).
+I have a bachelor’s degree in Songwriting and Music Business from Belmont University and am currently a graduate student in Lipscomb University’s Marriage and Family Therapy program, under the supervision of Lipscomb University Staff and Cadey Phipps, LMFT (license #1348).
 I view problems from a systemic lens, which means I am always considering how my client’s relationships and larger systems plays a role in my client’s lives.
-I utilize Bowenian Theory, which involves working with my clients to identify patterns of behavior within the system, recognize how these patterns contribute the problem, and the work with them to find a solution.
-I also utilize CBT (Cognitive Behavioral Therapy) which involves assisting my clients with changing their thoughts in order to change their feelings or behaviors.
+I have completed training in PREPARE/ENRICH and Gottman Level 1, both amazing tools for premarital and/or couples therapy.
+I also often utilize Bowenian Theory, which involves working with my clients to identify patterns of behavior within the system, recognize how these patterns contribute the problem, and the work with them to find a solution; as well as CBT (Cognitive Behavioral Therapy) which involves assisting my clients with changing their thoughts in order to change their feelings or behaviors.